Tucker459/conair/notes.md

 Which is why I wrote my own Go Program to subset columns for GBs of data.
 Was super fast!
 Now I can use OpenRefine to check for data integrity issues since the size of the data is much smaller.

-### Group 1 Tasks
+### Optimizations

-Optimizations for Hive:
+* Optimizations for Hive:
   Execution Engine = Tez
-Intermediate Compression between Map & Reduce Jobs ; Snappy Compression Algo Set Map Tasks Parallel Execution to True
+  Intermediate Compression between Map & Reduce Jobs ; Snappy Compression Algo
+  Set Map Tasks Parallel Execution to True
   Compression of Data File - GZip
   Compression of Table - Sequence (Row Based), Parquet (Column Based), ORC (Column Based)

   Testing out queries based on Storage format of the table.
   Parquet seemed to give the biggest leap in performance since it's column based and the queries that I need to run only use a few of the columns.

+### Group 1 Tasks

 Used common-table-expressions, aggregate, and group-by functions to answer the two questions.